tejasnikumbh/HNFComputation/README.md

 I used Octave to prototype the HNF algorithm first, and then implemented it using C.

-Curret code in the Repository
+Current code in the Repository

 * C implementation of HNL using Euclidean Algorithm.
   - Compiling instructions
-      type 'gcc compute_HNF.c -lm -o compute_HNF' to compile and run the example implementation.
+      type "gcc compute_HNF.c -lm -o compute_HNF" to compile and run the example implementation.
   - Trying different matrices.
       The code is sufficiently modularised to try finding different HNF of different matrices.
       Just change the matrix definition in the main program and define ROWS and COLS accordingly.